 Switch on and switch off!

 We all love cheesy Christmas films (well… most of us anyway) so why not get into your PJ’s and spend a couple of hours watching your favourite film.
 Or, get into a good series that you haven’t had time to watch.
-Watching a film, or a TV show can be a great way to switch off for a while and focus on something that has nothing to do with what’s going on in your life at that moment (Netflix bingers be warned: ‘The Crown’ and ‘Stranger Things’ are addictive).
+Watching a film, or a TV show can be a great way to switch off for a while and focus on something that has nothing to do with what’s going on in your life at that moment (Netflix bingers be warned: ‘The Crown’ and ‘Dead to Me’ are addictive).
 For anyone who really lacks time – this is an ideal time to wrap presents!